 Borrowings from the banks and accounts receivable factoring are important sources of liquidity for the Company.
-For detailed information on short-term borrowings and accounts receivable factoring on December 31, 2023 and 2022, please refer to note (6)(d) and note (6)(i).
+For detailed information on short-term borrowings and accounts receivable factoring on December 31, 2024 and 2023, please refer to note (6)(d) and note (6)(j).